Author: Jadranka Bokan

 If you prefer flash cards with pictures, then you could create your own photo cards.

 In addition, there is a Chrome add-on that is a must.
-If you are sitting or working long on your computer, you could install the Each Word add-on for Chrome.
-After you add words to the list, they will appear out of the blue on your screen in intervals that you determine by yourself.
+If you are sitting or working long on your computer, you could install the Eachword add-on for Chrome.
+After you add your words to the list (one by one), they will appear out of the blue on your screen in intervals that you determine by yourself.
 That is very convenient! 🙂 There are also other useful Chrome add-ons: My Vocabu and ReadLan.
 They will help you in real time while you are reading new texts on the Internet.
+Just highlight the word in the text that you are reading and its meaning will show up.
+Those words will then be stored in a list that you can then work on and learn at a later point.
 To find out more about these add-ons, where to find them and how they work, click here.

 Learn and practice for exams – A1 to B2 level